NDA INFORMATION

 Q: Is my NDA even going to be enforced by the court?
 Surely it is obviously unfair and I signed without fully understanding and under pressure.

-However, there are at this point only a small number of legal decisions which have tested the enforceability of non-disclosure agreements and the answers to these questions are still uncertain, this is why we need new law to ban cover-up NDAs from the beginning!
+However, there are at this point only a small number of legal decisions which have tested the enforceability of non-disclosure agreements and the answers to these questions are still uncertain.
+This is why we need new law to ban cover-up NDAs from the beginning!

 PART TWO: YOUR AGREEMENT